pmatulis/maas-one/README.md

 OPTIONAL: Use ZFS pools with extra disks
 (or some other way to optimise the disk sub-system)

-If choosing ZFS like this, perform steps described in zfs-pools.txt now.
+If choosing ZFS like this, perform the steps in zfs-pools.txt now.

 Create the libvirt networks: